 ANTONIA REEVE / SCIENCE PHOTO LIBRARY ANTONIA REEVE / SCIENCE PHOTO LIBRARY

-Blood donor lying down, with a tube inserted in her forearm to collect blood.
-She is squeezing a rubber ball to encourage good circulation in her arm.
-The collected blood is drained into a bag (centre right) that contains an anti-coagulant so the blood remains liquid.
-The bag is suspended on a set of scales so that the nurses (phlebotomists) can monitor the amount collected.
+Blood donor lying down, with a tube inserted in his forearm to collect blood.
+He is squeezing a rubber ball to encourage good circulation in his arm.
+The collected blood is drained into a bag (not seen) that contains an anti-coagulant so the blood remains liquid.
+The bag is suspended on a set of scales (upper right) so that the nurses (phlebotomists) can monitor the amount collected.
 Typically a full bag will hold 475 millilitres.
 Donor blood is given to patients in transfusions to replace lost blood, for example during surgery or after accidents.

 Model release not required.
 Property release not required.